UTNkar/documentation/Google Apps/Account Policy.md

 Position bound accounts are never deleted, whenever a new person enters the position, the account is transferred to this person.
-It is up to the former holder of the position to remove files, e-mails and other data that is no longer relevant or of a personal nature.
+It is up to the former holder of the position to remove files, e-mails, and other data that is no longer relevant or of a personal nature.

-Should the former holder of a position still require access to the Google Apps account, a mutually agreeable temporary arrangement should be formed between those involved.
+Should the former holder of a position require continued access to the Google Apps account, a mutually agreeable temporary arrangement should be formed between the people involved.

 ### Personal Accounts

-Like position bound accounts, the availability of the personal accounts is to the extend of the position(s) that hold within UTN.
+Like position bound accounts, the availability of the personal accounts is to the extent of the position(s) that that person holds within UTN.
 However, due to fact that there is no need to use that specific account the transferring process is a bit different compared to position bound accounts.
 Once a new person takes over the position, the following steps are followed:

 - A new account is created for the new UTN official.
 - The former position holder will receive 2 weeks to perform cleanup tasks (more or less time could be agreed upon with the information officer)
 - The data of the personal account is transferred to the new account, and the old account is deleted.
 - An alias is added to the new account so no e-mail send to the old account will be lost.